amanraut46/interviewQuestionAksInterview/WebApiAndMvc.md

 | Prevention      | Lock ordering, timeouts, minimal locking, concurrent structures |

 ---
-Sure!
-Here's the full **interview-style question with the LINQ query answer**:

----

 # 16 How would you find the 4th largest `SellValue` from a collection using LINQ query syntax in C#?**
 ---
 ### 🔸 **Answer:**

 ```csharp